War for the Overworld: Release

 The game was released on April 2, 2015, in an unfinished state due to time and financial constraints.
 This resulted in the development team working extreme hours to release a series of patches over the following weeks and months.
 By September, "a lot of the loose ends" were fixed with the 1.2 patch.
 Subsequent patches were released over the next three years, adding features including a map editor, steam workshop support, a tower defense mode called The Crucible, and finally a scripting system for the editor in the 2.0 release.

 Expansions

-The game received a total of three expansions from 2016-2018:
+The game received a total of three expansions from 2016 to 2018:

 Heart of Gold was released on May 27, 2016.
 The expansion continues the story from the base game with four additional levels, a new underlord and associated cosmetic additions.

 My Pet Dungeon was released on April 3, 2017.
 It was inspired by the eponymous mode from Dungeon Keeper 2.
 The eight level campaign features levels without gateways, with units instead needing to be rescued from prisons around the map.
 A "God mode" is also unlocked after completion, with wave based gameplay.

 The Under Games was released on April 20, 2018, containing a seven level campaign, new AI, and three new underlords.
 An Ultimate Edition of the game was launched alongside, which includes all three expansions.